SiriusBYT/Flashcord/README.md

 The following variables can be changed to improve your Flashcord Experience.
 The values specified for each variable are their default values.

 If you are running Flashcord using the @import code, your variables **must be after the "@import" line**.

+This is a list of all the variables Flashcord has, to edit them, simply put the following block of code in your QuickCSS and remove variables you aren't going to modify, as easy as that!
 ```
 :root {
   /* aSID-230707+: Control Blur Intensity, recommended to set to 0px on low end systems. */